vedant-parikh/FlightBooking-AngularJs/README.md

 ### Server

 The node server is provided.
-From the command line run "npm install" and then "server.sh" for linux.
+From the bash, run "npm install" and then "server.sh" for linux.

 ### Running the application